jameyquinn/jameyquinn.github.io/README.md

 > Having engineered and architected big-scale applications, built effective teams, and led research in the U.S., Kenya, Egypt, Thailand, Lebanon, India, Tunisia, Kyrgyzstan, Libya, Uzbekistan, and the Netherlands, I advise and implement data strategies ...

-But, this hardly captures eveything I am.
+But, this hardly captures everything I am.
 Every day I learn how to better listen, learn, and express myself.
 Today, for example, I played guitar instead of eating lunch.
 I regularly read a chapter of something fascinating before beginning my day (today: *The Tangled Tree*, David Quammen 2018.)
 I steal moments to play where my 2 children and I wrestle and make up stories.
 Every night - as my colleagues have noticed on some late calls - my partner and I read and sing to/with our lovelies.

 My partner is often frustrated that I would rather build something (and have it later) than buy something (and have it now-ish).
 My colleagues are often frustrated that I am inconsistent between home and work.